odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/scheduled_dates.rst

    :align: center
    :alt: Show graphic of all lead times working together.

-- :ref:`Customer lead time <inventory/management/customer-lt>`: The default time frame for fulfilling customer orders.
+- :ref:`Customer lead time <inventory/shipping_receiving/customer-lt>`: default time frame for
+  fulfilling customer orders.
 The customer lead time is the number of days from the date the sales order (SO) is confirmed to the date the products are shipped from the warehouse.
 This is also known as *delivery lead time*.

-- :ref:`Sales security lead time <inventory/management/sales-security-lt>`: moves the *scheduled
+- :ref:`Sales security lead time <inventory/shipping_receiving/sales-security-lt>`: moves the
-  delivery date* forward by a specified number of days.
-This serves as a buffer to allow the team ample time to prepare the outgoing shipment earlier, considering the possibility of delays in the fulfillment process.
+  *scheduled delivery date* forward by a specified number of days.
+This serves as a buffer to allow ample time to prepare the outgoing shipment earlier, considering the possibility of delays in the fulfillment process.

-- :ref:`Purchase lead time <inventory/management/purchase-lt>`: the number of days from the confirmation of a purchase order (PO) to the receipt of products.
+- :ref:`Purchase lead time <inventory/shipping_receiving/purchase-lt>`: number of days from the confirmation of a purchase order (PO) to the receipt of products.
 It provides insight on the time it takes for products to arrive at the warehouse, facilitating effective scheduling and planning of supplier deliveries.

-- :ref:`Purchase security lead time <inventory/management/purchase-security-lt>`: advances the order
+- :ref:`Purchase security lead time <inventory/shipping_receiving/purchase-security-lt>`: advances
-  deadline on a :abbr:`PO (Purchase Order)` by a specified number of days.
+  the order deadline on a :abbr:`PO (Purchase Order)` by a specified number of days.
 This proactive approach of placing orders earlier mitigates the risk of vendor or shipping delays.
 Thus, for products that are set to replenish to order, the need appears on the *Replenishment report* earlier, according to the specified number of days.

+- :ref:`Days to Purchase <inventory/shipping_receiving/days-to-purchase>`: days needed for the
+  vendor to receive a request for quotation (RFQ) and confirm it.
+It advances the deadline to schedule a |RFQ| by a specified number of days.

-- :ref:`Manufacturing lead time <inventory/management/manuf-lt>`: the number of days needed to complete a manufacturing order (MO) from the date of confirmation.
+- :ref:`Manufacturing lead time <inventory/shipping_receiving/manuf-lt>`: number of days needed to complete a manufacturing order (MO) from the date of confirmation.
 This lead time includes weekends (non-working hours in Odoo), and is used to forecast an approximate production date for a finished good.

+- :ref:`Days to prepare manufacturing order
+  <inventory/shipping_receiving/prepare-manufacturing-order>`: number of days needed to replenish
+  components, or manufacture sub-assemblies of the product.
+Either set one directly on the bill of materials (BoM), or click *Compute* to sum up purchase and manufacturing lead times of components in the |BoM|.

-- :ref:`Manufacturing security lead time <inventory/management/manuf-security-lt>`: moves the
+- :ref:`Manufacturing security lead time <inventory/shipping_receiving/manuf-security-lt>`: moves
-  scheduled date of the :abbr:`MO (Manufacturing Order)` forward by a specified number of days.
-When used in conjunction with :ref:`replenish to order <inventory/management/products/strategies>`, the security lead time makes the need appear earlier on the replenishment report.
+  the scheduled date of the :abbr:`MO (Manufacturing Order)` forward by a specified number of days.
+  When used in conjunction with :ref:`replenish to order
+  <inventory/management/products/strategies>`, the security lead time makes the need appear earlier
+  on the replenishment report.

-.. _inventory/management/customer-lt:
+.. _inventory/shipping_receiving/customer-lt:

 Sales lead times
 ================